 Lie down on your stomach.
 Keeping your elbows slightly bent and by your side, arch your back and look up to the roof.
 This stretches out your back and opens your chest.

 Lie down, crossing your leg straight over your body.

 Start lying with your back flat on the ground, and arms extended out to the side in a ‘t’ shape.
 From there, bring one of your legs across your hips to the opposite side of your body, keeping both legs straight.
 This is a great low back, hip, and leg stretch for adults and kids alike!

 Stand up tall and circle your arms, working on your shoulder, chest, and back muscles.
 There are many variations of this stretch- you can circle your arms forward or backward, one at a time or together, or even rotate them in opposite directions at the same time.
 For bonus fun, you can have your child imagine that their arms are helicopter blades, and they are flying over the city.

 Touch your toes.

-This flexibility exercise for kids is simple and effective.
-Toe touches allow them to feel the muscles of their hip flexors and back, while demonstrating why flexibility is important.
-Simply stand with your feet shoulder width apart and bend forward, seeing if they can touch the floor.
+This stretching exercise is perfect for kids.
+It allows them to feel the muscles of their hip flexors and back while demonstrating why flexibility is important.
+Simply stand with your feet shoulder-width apart and bend forward, seeing if they can touch the floor.